Documentation Index

 To add blocks:

-1. From the Navigation Bar on the left, click the + to open the Add Blocks sidebar.
+1. From the Navigation Bar on the left, click Blocks to open the Select a block dialog.

 Tip

-There's a search field at the top of the sidebar that you can use to search for a particular block.
+There's a search field at the top of the dialog that you can use to search for a particular block.

 A block can be connected to multiple blocks.
 In the example below, once the Manual Moderation block executes successfully, both the Move To Folder and Send Email Using SendGrid blocks are executed in parallel.